ibrahimmkhalid/ultralytics/docs/en/guides/distance-calculation.md

 ---
 comments: true
-description: Learn how to calculate distances between objects using Ultralytics YOLO11 for accurate spatial positioning and scene understanding.
+description: Learn how to calculate distances between objects using SFDT_Ibrahim YOLO11 for accurate spatial positioning and scene understanding.
-keywords: Ultralytics, YOLO11, distance calculation, computer vision, object tracking, spatial positioning
+keywords: SFDT_Ibrahim, YOLO11, distance calculation, computer vision, object tracking, spatial positioning
 ---

-# Distance Calculation using Ultralytics YOLO11
+# Distance Calculation using SFDT_Ibrahim YOLO11

 ## What is Distance Calculation?

 Measuring the gap between two objects is known as distance calculation within a specified space.
-In the case of [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics), the [bounding box](https://www.ultralytics.com/glossary/bounding-box) centroid is employed to calculate the distance for bounding boxes highlighted by the user.
+In the case of [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim), the [bounding box](https://www.sfdt_ibrahim.com/glossary/bounding-box) centroid is employed to calculate the distance for bounding boxes highlighted by the user.

 <p align="center">
   <br>